Louis Johnson (dancer): Career

 Continuing his genre-crossing career, Johnson was a choreographer for the Metropolitan Opera for productions including La Giaconda and Aida—starring Leontyne Price.
 As an educator, he directed the dance department of Henry Street Settlement in New York City from 1980 to 2003.
 He started Howard University’s Dance Department in Washington, D.C., and taught the first Black theatre course at Yale University.

+Personal life and awards

-Johnson’s honors include the Pioneer Award from the International Association of Blacks in Dance and honor from the California chapter of the NAACP for his work with the original Negro Ensemble Company.
+Johnson’s honors include the Pioneer Award from the Kennedy Center, recognition from The International Association of Blacks in Dance and the California chapter of the NAACP for his work with the original Negro Ensemble Company.

-Johnson died on March 31, 2020.
+Johnson died from pneumonia and kidney failure on March 31, 2020, at the age of 90 in Manhattan, New York.